10 Timeless Budget-Friendly 4th of July Decorating Ideas

-How is it almost July Fourth?
+Somehow, we’ve already made our way into July.
 Summer always seems to fly by this time of year!
-Our neighborhood has their annual party tomorrow, so we’re hosting a little patio barbecue here at home.
-In preparation for our get together, I wanted to insert some festive vignettes throughout our home.
+Our neighborhood has their annual party this week, so we’re hosting our yearly barbecue here at home.
+In preparation for our get together, I wanted to insert some festive vignettes throughout our house.
 I didn’t buy a single thing for these styling ideas, and I’m willing to bet you have most of these items in your home, too.
-Click through for 10 timeless, budget-friendly 4th of July decorating ideas!
-These all evoke that classic, Ralph Lauren, Americana aesthetic (indoors and out)– perfect for the holiday ahead.
+Click through for 10 timeless and budget-friendly 4th of July decorating ideas!
+These all evoke that classic, Ralph Lauren, traditional Americana aesthetic (indoors and out)– perfect for the holiday and summer season ahead.

 1. Style Flags in a Vase or Crock